iL‒CURRENT

 About the person

-About DKFZ and AIPTO TechBio GmbH
+About the DKFZ and AIPTO TechBio GmbH

-AIPTO TechBio GmbH, a spinoff from the DKFZ, tackles the grand challenge on brain cancer therapy with the disruptive technology platform integrating next-generation patient avatars and generative agentic AI.
-The mission of AIPTO is to revolutionize brain cancer therapy and deliver personalized effective treatments.
+The German Cancer Research Center (DKFZ) is Germany's largest biomedical research institution and part of the Helmholtz Association and the German Centers for Health Research.
+AIPTO TechBio GmbH, a spin-off of the DKFZ, addresses the major challenge of brain cancer therapy with a disruptive technology platform that integrates next-generation patient avatars and generative, agentic AI.
+AIPTO's mission is to revolutionize brain cancer therapy and provide personalized, effective treatments.
+The interview was conducted by Joachim Klaehn.

-Event details:
+Event details

-GENESIS 26 The LIFE SCIENCE TECH DAY:
+GENESIS 26 The LIFE SCIENCE TECH DAY

 Engineering Next-Generation Platforms for Disease Modeling and Drug Screening